 Bringing their sons into the family business.
 That’s the near- and long-term objective of Greg and Paula Boerboom of Marshall, MN.
 Part of their strategy for reaching this objective involves a new feed mill (currently under construction) and access to more baby pigs.
-The Pipestone System has been and will continue to be an important mentor and partner in the Boerboom’s swine enterprise.
+The Pipestone Management has been and will continue to be an important mentor and partner in the Boerboom’s swine enterprise.

 Boerboom Family, right to left: Mike with 8-month-old son Brayden, Mike’s wife, Megan, Greg, Paula, Laurie, and Matt.